apache/fury-site/docs/guide/rust/custom-serializers.md

 }
 ```

-Manual serializer bodies are opaque.
+Custom serializer bodies are opaque.
 Compatible mode does not map fields
 inside them.

 ## Support `Arc<dyn Any + Send + Sync>`

-If a manual serializer's target must be materialized behind
+If a custom serializer's target must be materialized behind
 `Arc<dyn Any + Send + Sync>` or a synchronized application trait, implement
 `read_arc_any`: